codeboxrcodehub/upay/README.md

 Contributions to the uPay package are welcome.
 Please note the following guidelines before submitting your pull request.

 - Follow [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
-- Read uPay API documentations first.Please contact with uPay for their api documentation and sandbox access.
+- Read Upay API documentations first.Please contact with uPay for their api documentation and sandbox access.

 ## License

-uPay package is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Upay package is licensed under the [MIT License](http://opensource.org/licenses/MIT).

-Copyright 2022 [Codeboxr](https://codeboxr.com) We are not not affiliated with uPay and don't give any guarantee.
+Copyright 2022 [Codeboxr](https://codeboxr.com) We are not not affiliated with Upay and don't give any guarantee.